15 Phylogenomics

 Note

-The Bayes theorem tells us that the posterior probability is proportional to the product of the likelihood and the “prior” probability of the parameters:
+The Bayes theorem tells us that the posterior probability is proportional to the product of the likelihood and the prior probability of the parameters:

 Therefore, for Bayesian inference, we need to complement our probabilistic model with prior distributions for all the parameters.
 Because we want to estimate a time tree, we also add another parameter: the molecular clock (average substitution rate in time units).

-To characterize the full posterior distribution of each parameter, we would need in theory to compute the posterior probability for each possible combination of parameters.
+To characterise the full posterior distribution of each parameter, we would need in theory to compute the posterior probability for each possible combination of parameters.
 This is impossible, and we will instead use an algorithm called Markov chain Monte Carlo (MCMC) to approximate the posterior distribution.
 The MCMC is an algorithm which iteratively samples values of the parameters from the posterior distribution.
-Therefore, if the MCMC has run long enough, the (marginal) posterior distribution of the parameters can be approximated by a histogram of the sampled values.
+Therefore, if the MCMC has run long enough, the posterior distribution of the parameters can be approximated by a histogram of the sampled values.

 Tip